-There are many ferries operating in and out of Cebu Island which can be booked online in advance.
+There are many ferries operating in and out of Cebu Island that can be booked online in advance.

 BEST TIME TO VISIT CEBU

-Try to avoid the typhoon season in Cebu which is between August and October.
+Try to avoid the typhoon season which is between August and October.

-There are 2 main tourist areas to stay in when visiting Cebu Island, one is in Cebu City in Central Cebu and the second is in Moalboal in South Cebu.
+There are two main tourist areas to stay in when visiting Cebu Island, one is in Cebu City in Central Cebu and the second is in Moalboal in South Cebu.

-Cebu City is located on the Central East Coast of the island and it’s a great base for a day or two upon arriving and to explore some of the Cebu tourist attractions in the city.
+Cebu City is located on the Central East Coast of the island and it’s a great base for a day or two upon arriving and exploring some of the Cebu tourist attractions.

 Luxury: Radisson Blu Cebu City

 Radisson Blu Cebu is the best 5-star accommodation in Cebu City!
 The hotel is centrally and located features direct access to SM Mall, a large outdoor swimming pool, 3 dining options, and is close to the airport.